The T Flight HOTAS is a great controller for a good price but if it creaks it can be annoying and you might want to risk lubricating the ball joint.

 After a couple of months of lovely creak-free operation something seemed wrong and I used the Windows built-in calibration tool to verify it.
 Something seems to have become dislodged.
 I managed to fix it by opening the stick and re-seating a component at the top of the stick which is fairly easy job to to do when you know how.

-It’s likely that opening up the stick the first time caused the second problem happen.
-On the other hand it works better than new and doesn’t make the creaking sound that was driving me nuts, so for me it was worthwhile.
+It’s likely that when I opened the stick the first time it caused the second problem to happen.
+On the other hand it now works better than new and doesn’t make the creaking sound that was driving me nuts!

 You will need: